I beat the ambulance to the ER. Because when the MTA is working, it works.

-Hospital Rule Number One - with an old person who is less and less mobile and spent the last month in bed refusing to do anything except pretend to sleep, awake, and listen to the radio among other miscellaneous acts of life, do everything you can to keep their clothes on no matter what hospital personal request.
-Just say no.
+Hospital Rule Number One: with an old person who spent the last month in bed refusing to do anything except pretend to sleep while listening to the radio, do everything you can to keep their clothes on no matter what hospital personnel request.
+Because you know once they come off it will be impossible to get them back on.

 Say "Pull up her shirt and hook her up to the EKG that way."